sanc.ti.ty: holiness of life or chacter

 "Something like that."
 He had an expression I didn't understand, a cross between anger and worry and disappointment.
 He slowed the car and pulled over.
 Then he reached for the dome light and flipped the switch, bathing me in the light.
 I couldn't help but squint at the sudden brightness as he took my face in both his hands again and studied it once more.
 He tilted it forwards and back and side to side.
 Then he looked straight into my eyes.

-My breath seemed caught as I was struck again by how familiar he was.
+My breath caught in my chest as I was struck again by how familiar he was.
 I desperately wished I could remember him and was certain that I knew him somehow.

 "How do you feel Elayna?"